Julie Blakstad

-Julie Blakstad (born 27 August 2001) is a Norwegian professional footballer who plays as a midfielder for Hammarby IF and the Norway national team.
+Julie Blakstad (born 27 August 2001) is a Norwegian professional footballer who plays as a left-back or left midfielder for Women's Super League club Tottenham Hotspur and the Norway national team.

 Club career

 She is originally from Ottestad in Stange Municipality and started her senior career in Ottestad IL in the 3rd division.

 FL Fart

-In the summer of 2018, she went to FL Fart in the 1st division and was very involved in the club moving up to the Toppserien that autumn.
-She continued to impress greatly at the top level.
-After turning down offers from around half of the clubs in the Toppserien, as well as requests from foreign clubs, it was announced in September 2019 that she was ready for LSK Kvinner on loan.
+In the summer of 2018, she went to FL Fart in the 1st division and was involved in the club moving up to the Toppserien that autumn.
+It was announced in September 2019 that she was ready for LSK Kvinner on loan.
 The Football Association received a complaint about the loan agreement from another club, and after looking at the transfer once more, it was cancelled.
 Blakstad thus completed the season in Fart and was voted Young Player of the Year in the Toppserien.

-Before the 2020 season, there was great excitement about what would be the next step in Blakstad's career.
-LSK Kvinner still wanted to secure the great talent, and she trained with the English big club Chelsea.
+Blakstad trained with the English club, Chelsea, in preparation for the 2020 Season.